ashmeetk/ToDoApp/README.md

 # ToDoApp
 A todo app is generated using Spring Boot and Angular JS which talks to in-memory H2 database to perform CRUD operations on todo table.
-This application has implemented both JWT Authentication and Basic Authentication capabilities, implemented with the help of Spring Security, one of can which can be applied at a time to authorize users while they login in inside.
+This application has implemented both JWT Authentication and Basic Authentication capabilities, with the help of Spring Security, one of can which can be applied at a time to verify user credentials.
 To create this project, I have taken help of the course Go Java Full Stack With Spring Boot and Angular by in28minutes official.

 # Credentials: